Yuri Mansur: Vitiki

 Vitiki is one of the most significant horses in Yuri's career for their connection and the support each one gives to the other.

 In 2018, Vitiki and Yuri had a major accident in the most traditional shows, CSIO Aachen, breaking his featlock bone in three pieces.
 After two years of incredible recovery work, Vitiki was back to the spotlights.

 Last World Cup Finals in Omaha 2023, ending 4th placed.

 Family

-Yuri is married to Louisie Weber and has two kids, Pedro Mansu and Marie Louisie Mansu, both of whom are into the horse world.
+Yuri is married to Louise Weber and has two children, Pedro Mansur and Marie Louisie Mansur, both of whom are into the horse world.

+Both children are already creating their on space inside the sport, with many results and developing horses for the sport.